- Ethics Home Page

-Activities of the Business and Organizational Ethics Partnership
+Activities of the Business Ethics Partnership

-Partnership Retreats Four times each year, members of the partnership meet to review emerging business and organizational ethics issues, to examine management issues that have arisen in the member companies, to review studies and research done by the faculty participants, and to review and discuss selected issues with subject matter experts.
+Partnership Retreats Four times each year, members of the partnership meet to review emerging business ethics issues, to examine management issues that have arisen in the member companies, to review studies and research done by the faculty participants, and to review and discuss selected issues with subject matter experts.

 These are important meetings of the learning community created by this partnership and have focused on: whistle blowing, conflicts of interest, global variances in business ethics, the role of the Boards Audit Committee, executive compensation, corruption, outsourcing, brand value, and the role of CEOs and CFOs in setting the ethical culture of the organization.
 Confidentiality is maintained in all of our activities and published materials.